lordofthejars/hoverfly-java/docs/pages/misc/misc.rst

 -----------------------------------

 Starting from Hoverfly-java v0.11.0, the simulation schema is upgraded to v5 which is a big leap in terms of the maturity of header and query matchers, and the possibility to introduce more request matchers without any breaking changes in the future.
-Although it is backward compatible with all the previous schemas, upgrading to v5 is highly recommended:
+Although Hoverfly is designed to be backward compatible with all the previous schemas, upgrading to v5 is highly recommended:

 .. code-block:: bash